OpenNebula/minione/docs/source/advanced/firecracker-deployment.rst

 ======================================

 Trying different image with Firecracker is a little bit different from KVM and LXD because Firecracker micro VMs require specific Kernel to be used.
-This Kernel is available on OpenNebula Public marketplace and Minione downloads it always during the installation.
+This Kernel is available on OpenNebula Public Marketplace and miniONE downloads it always during the installation.
 What remains is to link the Kernel from the VM template as we show in the following example.

 First, go to **Storage** -> **Apps** tab and pick an Image from the DockerHub, e.g. **nginx** like here